Cracking the Quantum Advantage threshold for Gaussian Boson Sampling: Results

 where $|X'\rangle=e^{-\sum_{i,i'=i_1...i_{n} } X_{ii'} a^\dag_i a^\dag_{i'}}|0\rangle$.
 The structure of the first factor in the r.h.s. is the same as for $p(m)$: only the matrix $X'$ is a submatrix built from the rows and columns $i_1 ... i_{n}$ of the specific measurement outcome.
 The second factor can be calculated in a polynomial time (see Methods section).
 Thus we can apply our approach directly and estimate the probability that photons came in the $n$ desired detectors.

 \textsl{Numerical accuracy}.
 To understand how our method performs in general, we compared the forth-order approximation for a set of GBS setups and different number of the detectors clicked.
-The results are presented in Figure~\ref{fig:4}: it shows the relative deviation of probabilities and its variance, each point is an average over 100 random measurement outcomes.
-For example, the relative deviation of probabilities for $n=18$ clicked detectors was compared for $m= 54, 36, 26-$mode interferometers~(which is $30\%$, $50\%$ and $70\%$ of clicked detectors respectively in Figure~\ref{fig:4}).
-Variances shown in Figure~\ref{fig:4} signals that no estimated probability differs dramatically from its exact value.
+The results are presented in Figure~\ref{fig:4}, left panel: it shows the relative deviation of probabilities and its variance, each point is an average over 100 random measurement outcomes.
+For example, the relative deviation of probabilities for $n=18$ clicked detectors was compared for $m= 54, 36, 26-$mode random interferometers~(which is $30\%$, $50\%$ and $70\%$ of clicked detectors respectively in Figure~\ref{fig:4}).
+Variances shown in Figure~\ref{fig:4} signals that no estimated probability differs dramatically from its exact value.Notably, the accuracy of our method increases with the growth of squeezing parameter (depicted in the right panel of Figure~\ref{fig:4}), where GBS scheme has a half of filled inputs), which contrasts to previous strategies for classical GBS simulation~\cite{qi2020regimes}.

 We estimate the domain of applicability of our scheme from the requirement that the deviation should be less than about $80\%$.
 As Figure~\ref{fig:4} shows the relative deviation grows linearly with $m$ starting from some point for similar proportion of clicked detectors.
 We extrapolate this linear behaviour to higher $m$ there no exact reference data is available.
 This leads to the conclusion that our 4-th order scheme can at least evaluate probabilities for 50 clicked detectors of a 70-mode interferometer.